Geometry Induced Chiral Transport and Entanglement in $AdS_2$ Background: Dipole-Dipole Collision

+In this section we study the real-time dynamics generated by preparing two localized dipole excitations at $t=0$ and evolving them under the curved-space Hamiltonian in AdS$_2$ and AdS$_2$ black hole backgrounds.
+It tracks the subsequent overlap and interference of the two curvature-modified causal fans.
+This setup cleanly exposes how the redshift and spin-connection terms control the geometry-dependent meeting time of the inward fronts and the onset of entanglement generation across the central cut.

-In this section, we extend the real-time analysis to the scattering of two localized dipoles in AdS$_2$ and AdS$_2$ black hole backgrounds.
-Using the qubit Hamiltonian and matrix product state simulations, we track the propagation and interference of the resulting charge and entanglement fronts.
-We show how curvature and horizons modify the causal structure of the scattering process, producing left-right asymmetric light-cone dynamics.
+Using the qubit Hamiltonian and matrix product state simulations, we observe the propagation and interference of the resulting charge and entanglement fronts.
+We show how curvature and horizons modify the causal structure of the collision process, producing left-right asymmetric light-cone dynamics.
 We relate the onset of central bipartite entanglement to the causal meeting of the inward LR branches, establishing a direct correspondence between entanglement growth and curvature-modified causality.